aryan0821/sync.io/README.md

   - `/linear <question>` - Search Linear only
 - **GitHub Webhooks**: Receive notifications for mentions and assignments (optional)

+### Email Integration
+- **Email Receiving**: Automatically monitor and forward relevant emails to Slack
+- **AI-Powered Filtering**: Uses Claude AI to analyze email relevance and importance
+- **Email Sending**: Send emails directly from Slack using natural language commands
+- **Scheduled Checks**: Automatically checks for new emails on a configurable schedule
+- **Smart Forwarding**: Only forwards emails that meet relevance and confidence thresholds

 ## 📋 Prerequisites

 - **Node.js**: Version 18 or higher